schollii/pypubsub/docs/about.rst

 *Sebastian Zurek, OpenSynergy, since 2007*:
     I'm using wx.lib.pubsub module as part of the OpenSynergy framework (http://www.opensynergy.pl, temporarily offline) that I am developing, and I found it VERY usefull.
-Pypubsub is used as the communication layer betteen the extensions components and the framework, between the Model and Visual, and between the Visual elements.
+PyPubSub is used as the communication layer betteen the extensions components and the framework, between the Model and Visual, and between the Visual elements.

 *Werner F. Bruhin, for the The Wine Cellar Book, since 2006*
-    Have been using Pypubsub for years and since I started work on version 4 of my application [http://thewinecellarbook.com)] over a year ago I switched to the Pypubsub v3 API and defined a topic tree.
+    Have been using PyPubSub for years and since I started work on version 4 of my application [http://thewinecellarbook.com)] over a year ago I switched to the PyPubSub v3 API and defined a topic tree.
 Having a topic tree is just great as you make sure that you don't mistype the topic names and on top you have nice documentation on what topics you already defined and what parameter(s) need to be passed for each topic.